 Robin Andersson, PhD – Principal Investigator

-Robin Andersson received a PhD in Bioinformatics from Uppsala University, Sweden, and a MS in Computer Science from Linköping University, Sweden.
-He did a postdoc in the lab of Prof. Albin Sandelin at the University of Copenhagen, Denmark, where he mainly focused on transcriptional regulation and enhancer transcription.
-During these years, Robin has been highly involved in the FANTOM consortium.
-He is an Associate Professor of Bioinformatics at the Bioinformatics Centre, Section for Computational and RNA Biology, Dept. of Biology, University of Copenhagen, Denmark.
+Robin Andersson graduated as a Computer Scientist at Linköping University (Sweden, 2004), after which he obtained a PhD in Bioinformatics at Uppsala University (Sweden, 2010).
+He did a postdoc in the lab of Prof. Albin Sandelin at University of Copenhagen (Denmark), where he mainly focused on transcriptional regulation and enhancer transcription.
+In 2015, Robin received a European Research Council (ERC) starting grant, which was the starting point of the Andersson lab at the Section for Computational and RNA Biology, Dept. of Biology, University of Copenhagen (Denmark).
+In 2020 he became an Associate Professor of Bioinformatics.

 Sarah Rennie, PhD – Assistant professor